wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

 - Process incoming, outgoing, and bidirectional values from a trigger
 - Use Microsoft Cognitive Services to analyze images and store the results in blob metadata

 This is just one example of how you can leverage Azure Functions to automate repetitive tasks.
-Start experimenting with other Azure Function templates and identify other ways you can integrate Azure Functions into your processes.
+Experiment with other Azure Function templates to learn more about Azure Functions and to identify additional ways in which they can aid your research or business.

 ---